emilywade/data-science-suicides/README.md

 # data-science-suicides
-Pattern analysis of suicides globally
-Analysis of WHO statistics on a messy dataset
+- Data cleaning of messy dataset from WHO statistics
+- Data analysis and correlation calculation
+- Data visualisation of patterns